alexpdev/torrentfile/README.md

                                              (3) = Bittorrent v1 & v2 hybrid.

   -l <int>, --piece-length <int>             piece length used by Bittorrent transfer protocol.
-                                             Acceptable values include 14-24, will be treated as the exponent for 2^n power, or any power of 2 integer in 16KB-16MB. e.g. `--piece-length 14` is the same as `--piece-length  16384`
+                                             Acceptable values include numbers 14-24 (inclusive),
+                                             which will be treated as the exponent in 2^n, or any number that is a perfect power of 2 between 16KB-16MB. e.g. `--piece-length 14`, `--piece-length  16384`
+                                             `-l 1048576`, `-l 20`, `--pice-length 24`

-  -r <.torrent>, --re-check <.torrent>       <.torrent> is the path to a .torrent meta file.
+  -r <.torrent>, --recheck <.torrent>       <.torrent> is the path to a .torrent meta file.
                                              Check <content> data integrity with <.torrent> file.
                                              When this option is active, all other options are ignored (except -d).
 ```

 ## License